The Two Sides of Power: 5 Strategies from Machiavelli and Gracián

 Gracián: “Friends are a second existence… Every friend is good and wise for his friend.”

-3. Lesson: On Action and Timing
+3. On Action and Timing

 Machiavelli: “Fortune is a woman… and it is necessary, if you want to hold her down, to beat her and strike her.”